Scotchman0/router-canary/README.md

 1. Clone or fork this repository so you can manage your own versions
 2. Review the code base and change the `URL` and `LOCALPORT` (As applicable)
 3. Ensure that you have adequate port access to the designated localport and permission to create a hostNetworked pod on your infra nodes (or test nodes)
-4. Modify the canary-pod-deployment.yaml to include a NodeSelector value that matches your infra hosts to ensure you scope these pods to nodes where router-default pods are running.
+4. Modify the `canary-pod-deployment.yaml` to include a NodeSelector value that matches your infra hosts to ensure you scope these pods to nodes where router-default pods are running.
-4. run the deploy.sh to create the necessary assets and scale up the deployment to the desired host node level
+4. run the `deploy.sh` to create the necessary assets and scale up the deployment to the desired host node level

+`deploy.sh` will label your nodes with `router-canary=true` if they are running a router-* pod at time of creation (unless you append the flag `--testing` which assumes you've pre-labeled nodes).
+Then it will create the configmaps for `nginx.conf` and `default.conf` and scale up the deployment with 1 replica.
+(You'll need to manually increase the replica count, or convert to a daemonset).